LSL000UD/AortaSeg24/README.md

 ## Testing

 - After training, you can run Testing/test.py to test your own cases.
-- You can also download our trained models for testing, however, please refer to [https://aortaseg24.grand-challenge.org/)] for the license of this models since our models are trained based on this data.
+- You can also download our [trained models](https://aortaseg24.grand-challenge.org/)  for testing.
+- Please refer to [https://aortaseg24.grand-challenge.org/)] for the license of these models since they are trained based on this data.

-- A Simple usage is: (more details please refer to test.py)
+ A Simple usage is: (more details please refer to test.py)

     # Init predictor
     predictor = get_predictor(MODEL_DIR, device)